 Organized into four themes – Care, Balance, Voice, and Home – the Spring 2023 Stories From Bead Night Exhibit highlights the work of 16 of the Indigenous artists who came together on Bead Night to support one another during the COVID-19 pandemic and beyond.

-In 2024, the artists decided to come together again to showcase their work in a Spring 2024 Stories From Bead Night Exhibit.
+In 2024, the artists decided to come together again to showcase their work in a Spring 2024 Stories From Bead Night exhibit.

 For press and other inquiries: